Whiteknight/ParserObjects/docs/v5/parsers_core.md

 In a few cases there are tuple syntaxes available as well.
 These will be noted in the appropriate sections.

 Do not use parser class names directly from the `ParserObjects.Internal.Parsers` namespace.
 These class names are not designed for easy discovery or use, and they may change between releases to better describe what they are and how they operate.
-The Function and Method names described above will stay the same between releases, even if the ways they are implemented may change.
+The Function and Method names described here will stay the same between releases, even if the ways they are implemented may change.

-## Fundamental Parser Types
+## Matching Parser Types

-These parsers represent the theoretical core of the parsing library.
-To use these, import the methods you're using (replace `<char>` with whatever input type you are using):
+Matching parsers match 0 or more input items from the input sequence and return some sort of value.

 ```csharp
 using ParserObjects;